FeatureBaseDB/featurebase/docs/query-language.md

 **Result Type:** array of key/count objects

 **Caveats:**
-* TopN on a frame with ranked cache will return the top bitmaps sorted by count.
+* Performing a TopN() query on a frame with cache type ranked will return the top bitmaps sorted by count in descending order.
-* Non-ranked frames maintain a LRU (least recently used) cache, thus a TopN query on this frame will return bitmaps sorted in most recently setbit order.
+* Frames with cache type lru will maintain an LRU (Least Recently Used) cache, thus a TopN() query on this type of frame will return bitmaps sorted in order of most recently set bit.
-* The frame's cache size determines the limit of sorted bitmaps.
+* The frame's cache size determines the number of sorted bitmaps to maintain in the cache for purposes of TopN() queries.
+There is a tradeoff between performance and accuracy; increasing the cache size will improve accuracy of results at the cost of performance.
-* The ranked cache maintains a sorted set of bitmaps by count up to the cache size.
-* Once full, the cache will truncate the set of bitmaps at the frame options CacheSize limit.
-Bitmaps with a similar count that straddle the limit will be truncated in no particular order.
+* Once full, the cache will truncate the set of bitmaps according to the frame option CacheSize.
+Bitmaps that straddle the limit and have the same count will be truncated in no particular order.
-* The TopN filter operation only applies to data in the cache, and not all bitmaps in the frame.
+* The TopN() query's attribute filter is applied the the existing sorted cached of bitmaps.
+Bitmaps that fall outside of the sorted cache range, but would pass the filter are ignored.

 **Examples:**